Many recruiters belong to the Recruiter.com Network group on LinkedIn.

-Recruiters can search LinkedIn for people who belong to the groups they have joined.
-While it’s best to be a first level connection with your target recruiters, joining the groups they belong to is also a good strategy to use to make yourself findable.
+While it’s best to be a first-level connection with your target recruiters, joining the groups they belong to is also a good strategy for making yourself findable.

-Recruiters tend to join groups about recruiting and groups where the types of people they need to recruit hang out.
-If you want them to find you, then you need to join those groups too.
+Recruiters tend to join groups about recruiting and groups where the types of people they recruit hang out.
+If you want them to find you, you need to join those groups too.

-Note I said join.
+Note that I said join.
 I didn’t say anything about being active in the group.
-Being active will make you more noticeable by other people who are active in the group, but it’s not a requirement to be findable.
+Being active will make you more noticeable, but it’s not a requirement to be findable.
 We’re talking findable in this post.

 That’s it, my

 laziest lowest effort approach to helping recruiters find you on LinkedIn.

 OK, we covered a lot of recruiters just by joining The Recruiter.com Network.
 But what about those recruiters who specialize in people just like you?
 Which groups do they belong to?

 Think about your top keywords, the ones you especially want to be recognized for in your profile’s Skills & Expertise section.